 Every summer at Camp Danbee in Hinsdale, Massachusetts, girls from 7 to 15 years old enjoy activities like swimming, volleyball, tennis and boating.
 The campers also have access to a state-of-the-art fitness center, an amenity growing in popularity at kids’ camps across the United States.

-In fact, the American Camp Association (ACA) cited the addition of health, fitness and wellness programs to meet the evolving interests of campers as an “emerging trend” in its most recent Facts and
+In fact, the American Camp Association (ACA) cited the addition of health, fitness and wellness programs to meet the evolving interests of campers as an “emerging trend” in its most recent Facts and Trends report.

 If your camp wants to pump up its profile by adding a fitness center or program, here’s how to get started.

 When considering whether to build a new workout facility or renovate current space, camp managers should make decisions based on local, county and state building codes and regulations, according to the ACA.

 Codes may require fire sprinkler systems or additional plumbing features for drinking fountains, restrooms, or showers or locker rooms.
 Find out which agencies, departments or codes have jurisdiction over your planned building or construction project and how to respond to requirements.

 The ACA suggests conducting a feasibility study before starting any renovation to determine the cost of construction, renovating or meeting code requirements.
 Consider consulting an architect to assist with code investigations, anticipated costs and design options.
 Obtain bids from at least two contractors to determine cost and a timeline.

 Make sure your fitness center has ample air circulation with fans and an adequate heating and air conditioning system to keep workouts comfortable and maintain proper humidity levels.
 High ceilings and plenty of natural light also lend themselves to an active environment, according to the National Institute of Building Sciences (NIBS) fitness center design guide.